-Citation with stable link: Philip A. Harland, 'Judeans, Syrians, and Egyptians: Epiktetos engages with ethnographic discourses for philosophical aims (mid-first century CE),' Last modified November 16, 2022, http://philipharland.com/Blog/?p=9349.
+Citation with stable link: Philip A. Harland, 'Judeans, Syrians, and Egyptians: Epiktetos engages with ethnographic discourses for philosophical aims (mid-first century CE),' Ethnic Relations and Migration in the Ancient World, last modified December 16, 2022, http://philipharland.com/Blog/?p=9349.

 Ancient authors: Epiktetos’ Discourses as reported by Arrian, 1.11; 1.22; and, 2.9 (link Greek text and full translation).

 Comments: Epiktetos (or: Epictetus) was a philosopher in the mid-first century CE primarily within the sphere of Stoic approaches.
 His student, Arrian, later published his own notes on his teacher’s discourses, which remain our main source on Epiktetos.
 Epiktetos illustrates just how integrated talk about other peoples’ customs (and therefore one’s own) could be as he makes several different philosophical points (on which compare Empiricus at this link, although Empiricus’ incorporation of peoples is more extensive).
 Epiktetos builds talk about peoples’ customs into his discussions on affection, on preconceptions, and on what separates a wild animal from a human from a philosopher (cf. 2.11 which mentions Syrians and Egyptians).
 Each of these three discourses are presented in full below in order to provide a picture of how integral (if sometimes brief) Epiktetos’ thoughts about other peoples are.